Motion Design

 - Modal in, modal out

-- Anything that needs to synchronize
+- Anything that has to stay in sync

 Arriving